What is Identity?

 There is a personality trait known as openness.
-Those who are high in the openness trait sometimes struggle with their identity, because they’re so open to different ideas, ways of thinking about other people and also themselves.
+Those who are high in the openness trait sometimes struggle with their identity.
+This is because they’re so open minded, open to different ideas, ways of thinking about other people and also themselves.
 The openness trait is linked to intelligence and creativity, however it can also result in someone being less decisive, and more prone to confusion about the world and their place within it.

 Our identities naturally change or adjust as we have new experiences which is perfectly normal.
 Major or extreme events can cause more dramatic changes to our identities or trigger a possible identity crisis.